Mr Stephen P Johnson

 C. any prospective employer (at the time of your application).

-This order will be reviewed again before its expiry on 23 November 2018.
+The Order imposed today will apply from 23 November 2018.
+This Order will be reviewed again before its expiry on 23 May 2019.

 History of Hearings for Mr Stephen P Johnson